hdShang/arxiv-daily/docs/cs-CL/2025-08-18/papers/250813365v1-stands-to-reason-investigating-the-effect-of-reasoning-on-idiomatici.md

 ---
 layout: default
-title: Stands to Reason: Investigating the Effect of Reasoning on Idiomaticity Detection
+title: "Stands to Reason: Investigating the Effect of Reasoning on Idiomaticity Detection"
 ---

 # Stands to Reason: Investigating the Effect of Reasoning on Idiomaticity Detection